 Ed and Elaine were kind enough to let time-travelling Gaelle pose as a waiting passenger, who signals to the driver at this request stop and boards the train.

-A clip from The Exe Valley Railway momentarily brings Brampford Speke to life (Copyright: Tiverton Museum Society)
+A scene from The Exe Valley Railway momentarily brings Brampford Speke to life (Copyright: Tiverton Museum Society, 1990)

 The next station was Thorverton, where Richard’s view from the train was of the entrance to the Down platform.